3 Best Remote Hi-Hat Stands

 If you’re looking for a more affordable yet professional quality option, the Pearl RH2050 Eliminator Redline Remote Hi-Hat Stand is an excellent pick.
 It’s still rather expensive for a hi-hat stand, but it has a lower price than the other two remote stands on this list.

-The beauty of this stand is the sheer amount of customization that you get.
 The biggest feature of all of Pearl’s Redline stands is that you can change the cam of the pedal to get varied response levels.
 The stand comes with four different cams, so you get to pick which one you like the most.

 The stand uses the PosiLink drive system with a dual chain to get quick responsiveness.
 The adjustable cams then slightly alter that to become tighter or looser.